andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_14_ControlPoints.rst

 Switch to the coronal view and zoom in on the frontal area of the brain.
 The intensity normalization errors start around slice 121.
 From the menu, click on ``File -> New Point Set``, and type the name ``control.dat``.
 Select the ``brainmask.mgz`` file as your template dataset.

-You can add control point by clicking with the left mouse button on voxels that seem to belong to the white matter, but which aren't encapsulated by the white matter surface.
-Be sparing with your placement of control points: do not place them inside the white matter surface, and do not place them in voxels that are clearly grey matter.
+You can add a control point by clicking with the left mouse button on voxels that seem to belong to the white matter, but which aren't encapsulated by the white matter surface.
+Be sparing with your placement of control points: do not place them inside the yellow line, and do not place them in voxels that are clearly grey matter.
 Just two or three are enough to cover a moderate-sized area.
 Remember that they will extend their influence to nearby voxels as well.

 .. figure:: 14_ControlPoints.png